-\begin{enumerate} \item If $p=q$ then the $p$ node triangulates $P$ locally and terminates the call of the procedure. \item The nodes $p$ through $q$ determine the lengths of the convex chains on the border of $P$ and the node holding the median vertex $v$ of the longest chain (in case of ties, the left chain) sends the coordinates of $v$ and the adjacent vertices on the chain to the other nodes $p$ through $q.$ \item The nodes holding vertices of the convex chain that is opposite to the convex chain containing $v$ determine if they hold vertices $u$ that could be connected by a segment with $v$ within $P.$ They verify if the segment $(v,u)$ is within the intersection of the union of the half-planes induced by the edges adjacent to $v$ on the side of $P$ with the union of the half-planes induced by the edges adjacent to $u$ on the side of $P.$ If so, they send one such a candidate vertex $u$ to the node holding $v.$ \item The node holding $v$ selects one of the received candidate vertices $u$ as the mate and sends its coordinates to the other nodes $p$ through $q.$ \item The nodes $p$ through $q$ split the polygon $P$ into two subpolygons $P_1$ and $P_2$ by the edge $(v,u)$ and by exchanging messages in $O(1)$ rounds compute the new destinations for the edges of the polygons $P_1$ and $P_2$ so $P_1$ can be held in nodes $p$ through $r_1$ and $P_2$ in the nodes $r_2$ through $q$, where $p\le r_1\le r_2\le q$ and $r_1=r_2$ or $r_2=r_1+1.$ \item A synchronized global routing in $O(1)$ rounds corresponding to the current phase of the calls to the procedure $Merge$ (given by its first argument) and all parallel calls of the procedure $Triangulate$ on the same recursion level is implemented.
+\begin{enumerate} \item If $p=q$ then the $p$ node triangulates $P$ locally and terminates the call of the procedure. \item The nodes $p$ through $q$ determine the lengths of the convex chains on the border of $P$ and the node holding the median vertex $v$ of the longest chain (in case of ties, the left chain) sends the coordinates of $v$ and the adjacent vertices on the chain to the other nodes $p$ through $q.$ \item The nodes holding vertices of the convex chain that is opposite to the convex chain containing $v$ determine if they hold vertices $u$ that could be connected by a segment with $v$ within $P.$ They verify if the segment $(v,u)$ is within the intersection of the union of the half-planes on the side of $P$ induced by the edges adjacent to $v$ with the union of the half-planes on the side of $P$ induced by the edges adjacent to $u$.
+If so, they send one such a candidate vertex $u$ to the node holding $v.$ \item The node holding $v$ selects one of the received candidate vertices $u$ as the mate and sends its coordinates to the other nodes $p$ through $q.$ \item The nodes $p$ through $q$ split the polygon $P$ into two subpolygons $P_1$ and $P_2$ by the edge $(v,u)$ and by exchanging messages in $O(1)$ rounds compute the new destinations for the edges of the polygons $P_1$ and $P_2$ so $P_1$ can be held in nodes $p$ through $r_1$ and $P_2$ in the nodes $r_2$ through $q$, where $p\le r_1\le r_2\le q$ and $r_1=r_2$ or $r_2=r_1+1.$ \item A synchronized global routing in $O(1)$ rounds corresponding to the current phase of the calls to the procedure $Merge$ (given by its first argument) and all parallel calls of the procedure $Triangulate$ on the same recursion level is implemented by using Fact 1.